SirPseudocode/Simple-training-for-beginners-practice-in-codeforces/README.md

 <a href="https://codeforces.com/blog/entry/82143">**https://codeforces.com/blog/entry/82143**</a>

-I gave the answer which can be accessed in this repo.
+I gave a c++ answer which can be accessed in this repo.